 - Retrofitting Existing Buildings to Resist Explosive Threats

 - Sustainable O&M Practices

 - Threat/Vulnerability Assessments and Risk Analysis

-This Resource Page describes tools that help make it easier for designers, developers, and contractors to assess, survey, or audit facilities for accessibility for people with disabilities.
+This section highlights tools that help make it easier for designers, developers, and contractors to assess facilities for accessibility compliance.
 While several of the tools are intended for new construction or alteration projects, they can also be used to survey existing buildings to identify those features or elements in need of modifications.
-Keep in mind that once a building is constructed and compliance is called into question, a physical survey of the building and site will be required to identify violations to applicable federal laws, including the Architectural Barriers Act (ABA) of 1968, Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA), or the Fair Housing Amendments Act (FHA).

 Digital Level (Digital Inclinometer)